 There are so many activities to do in Arenal and La Fortuna that it can be difficult to narrow down which ones are the best to do.
-If you’re only in the area for a couple days, you can maximize your time by joining a combination tour where you visit multiple destinations and attractions.
+If you’re only in the area for a couple days, you can maximize your time by doing an Arenal Combo Tour which lets you experience the best of the area.

 - The La Fortuna waterfall

 - Hot springs

 Read on to see what the combination tour is like and why it’s one of the best tours to do when you have just 1 or 2 days in La Fortuna.

 The first activity we did on the Arenal Volcano Combo Tour was visit the Mistico Hanging Bridges private reserve.
 The 16 static and hanging bridges sit on 600 acres of private land developed purely for eco-tourism and wildlife viewing.

 It is an easy 3.1 km trail that goes all around the the forest so is the perfect length for visitors to see many animals and plants.
 Additionally, they will learn about the geography and land of Arenal and enjoy the rain forest.